MTB geometries explained

 The reach tells you how long the main frame is.
 It denotes the horizontal distance between the centre of the bottom bracket and the top centre of the head tube.
 Stack tells you how tall the frame is – in other words – how high the front is in relation to the bottom bracket.
 It’s measured vertically from the centre of the bottom bracket to the top of the head tube.

-Good to know: On steeper terrain, the seat angle becomes slacker anyway, because the rear suspension sags deep into its travel during climbs.
-That’s why it makes sense to have a steeper seat angle on mountain bikes compared to road bikes or trekking bikes
+Good to know: On steep terrain, the seat angle flattens out anyway, as the rear suspension compresses beyond the sag.
+It therefore makes sense to make the seat angle steeper on mountain bikes than on road bikes or trecking bikes, for example.

 Recommendations